colyseus/docs/docs/state/schema.md

 - [onRemove (instance, key)](#onremove-instance-key)
 - [onChange (instance, key)](#onchange-instance-key)

+!!!
+Warning "C#, C++, Haxe"
+    When using statically typed languages, you need to generate the client-side schema files based on your TypeScript schema definitions.
+[See generating schema on the client-side](#client-side-schema-generation).

 ### `onChange (changes: DataChange[])`

 You can register the `onChange` to track a single object's property changes.
 The `onChange` callback is called with an array of changed properties, along with their previous value.